-The biggest obstacle for many small businesses to overcome is cash flow; in fact, Tim Berry says that 82% of businesses that fail do so because of poor cash management.
+The biggest obstacle for many small businesses to overcome is cash flow; in fact, 82% of businesses that fail do so because of poor cash management.
 So how does a young business avoid the pitfalls that lead to these problems?

 Manage Your Invoice Terms

 When you send out invoices, how soon do you expect to be paid?
 15 days, 30 days, 90 days?
 In general, you want to get paid as soon as possible.
 When you negotiate with clients, get them to agree to the soonest terms you can.

 While you want your clients to pay as early as possible, it benefits you to get yourself a little bit of breathing room when you’re paying invoices.
 If your supplier is able to wait 30 days for a payment, you can take the necessary time to prioritize bills and make sure everything is getting paid when it’s due without putting your business into a cash crunch.

 Even if your client needs an invoice with a 30-day payment window, you can often encourage them to pay sooner by offering a discount on the statement balance, or a discount on their next order.
 A discount for paying early often works better psychologically than a penalty for paying late.

 There’s An App For That

 There is no excuse for your business to be disorganized.
 Between online banking, online money management, and accounting software, tax time should be no trouble at all.
 Use online software for your invoicing, and create a dedicated cloud folder where you save snapshots of each and every business receipt, and you’ll be ready to go as soon as your accountant asks for your paperwork.
 Many online accounting websites even match your receipt pictures to the expense in your system, making things even easier on their end.

 Plan For Your Expenses